 Keep cooling costs down

-Recirculating pumps, chillers and fans are the main energy consumers in water-cooled air conditioning systems.
+Recirculating pumps, chillers and fans are the main energy consumers in water-cooled systems.
 Effective water treatment keeps the evaporation and condenser heat exchange surfaces clean and corrosion-free, minimising energy costs and allowing efficient heat transfer.

 - Even a 1 degree increase in refrigerant temperature will cause the compressor to consume 1.5% more energy